Skip to main content

 Replayer

-A replayer runs a Fuzz Target using only input saved from previously triggered Findings.
-This differs from a normal fuzzing run since the fuzzing engine won't be used to generate new novel inputs nor will the standard corpus be used as a source of inputs.
-This can be useful for debugging Fuzz Tests and performing regression testing for previously identified Findings.
+A replayer runs a fuzz test using only inputs saved from previously triggered Findings.
+This differs from a normal fuzzing run because the fuzzing engine doesn't generate new inputs or use the standard corpus as a source of inputs.
+This can be useful for debugging fuzz tests and performing regression testing for previously identified Findings.

 Sanitizer